-You see, when you’re hooked on learning Thai Massage and want to study in Thailand for a significant longer period, you’ll always have this darn visa thing.
-Every two months or so you’ll need to get out of Thailand doing a visa run, visiting a Thai consulate in a neighboring country to obtain the necessary stamps in your passport.
+You see, when you’re hooked on learning Thai Massage and want to study in Thailand for a longer period, you’ll always have this visa thing.
+Every two months or so you’ll need to get out of Thailand for a visa run, visiting a Thai consulate in a neighboring country to obtain the necessary stamps in your passport.

 Not only does it cost you money for the visas, overnight stays, and transport, it’s also annoying and time consuming, and after a few times going forth and back you might get ugly questions from the Thai border police and customs, and most probably end up paying bribes to reenter Thailand.

 Now, depending on the Thai Massage schools you choose, you might be able to obtain a non-immigrant Education Visa (ED Visa), or alternatively, as an example, you may be eligible to do so by taking a year of Thai Language studies at a language school that supports an ED Student Visa request.

-But then, what is better than earning and sustaining your living in Thailand, pay your Thai Massage courses with the money you make locally, and get a real taste of living life in Thailand without doing those nasty visa runs?
+But then, what is better than earning and sustaining your life in Thailand, pay your Thai Massage courses with the money you make locally, and get a real taste of living in Thailand without doing those nasty visa runs?

 Well, it sounds good, doesn’t it?
 And … it’s possible!

 Nevertheless, there are some conditions to be fulfilled and, psychologically, it’s not as easy as it sounds to (be able to) teach English in Thailand.

 First of all, to obtain a working permit and non-immigrant Visa B you will need a college degree (Bachelor or Master) of which it doesn’t matter in what studies.
 If you are a native English speaker (like from the USA, Canada, Australia, UK, and so on) you might get away with just a TESOL or TEFL English teaching diploma and without a college degree, but that has become increasingly rare nowadays.
 Compared to ten years ago Thai regulation has changed quite a lot becoming tougher on prerequisites.